 Oftentimes it would rain.
 And in Florida, that’s very often.
 I had to quickly tear everything down and get it all back into the shed.
 After the rain, the sun would come out and I’d take everything out again.
 But then it would rain again.
 This happened repeatedly.

 No part of the process was convenient.
 In the shed at night, lizards and other creatures would crawl on my tools and unfinished pieces.
 Everything was always dirty.
-And mosquitoes would feast on my blood as I worked.
+And while I worked, mosquitoes would feast on my blood.
 I was so focused on my projects that I hardly noticed.

 Doubt & Discouragement

 And while all of these obstacles were annoying, they weren’t as problematic as the lingering doubts which plagued my mind.
 I don’t know where these thoughts came from, but it was clear they wanted me to give it all up and never touch my tools again.

 At every point of the building process, I was plagued by discouraging thoughts.
 It felt like an intimidating bully was hovering over me as I worked.
 As I inserted little dowel pieces to cover the screws:

 “Real woodworkers don’t use screws.
 They do fancy joinery and dovetails with interlocking corners.
 And if they do use screws, they leave no trace of them on the surface of the piece.”

 As I applied the stain: